adon-cloudcannon/landing-page-test/src/collections/lessons/astro-beginner-tutorial-series/astro-layouts.md

   featured_image: https://cc-dam.imgix.net/Astro+Basics.png
   featured_image_alt: Astro layouts tutorial
 ---
-*Written by <a target="_blank" rel="noopener" href="https://rodneylab.com/">Rodney Johnson</a>*

-## Astro layouts
+## ​​​​Astro layouts

-After seeing how to spin up a new Astro site in the first installment of this&nbsp;<a target="_blank" rel="noopener" href="https://cloudcannon.com/tutorials/tutorials/astro-beginners-tutorial-series/">Astro Tutorial series</a>, we now take a look at Astro layouts, styling and adding favicons.
+After seeing how to spin up a new Astro site in the first installment of this&nbsp;<a target="_blank" rel="noopener" href="/tutorials/astro-beginners-tutorial-series/">Astro Tutorial series</a>, we now take a look at Astro layouts, styling and adding favicons.
 Astro layouts let us re-use content over different pages.
 We will use them here to add headers and footers to the site.
 Creating a single layout component will make changing headers and footers across all pages quick and convenient.
 After creating headers and footers, we’ll add styling to the menu from the previous lesson; it will actually open and close!
 Finally, you will see how to handle static assets in an Astro project.

 Let’s start with adding a new layout file.